 Force

 Force is the deep green bar that depletes as you attack and move.
-Attacking while it's full deals green damage, which is stronger than grey damage, the output you're stuck with when the bar runs dry.
+Attacking while it's full deals green damage, which hits harder than grey damage, the output you're stuck with when the bar runs dry.
 Special attacks cost more Force but hit harder than standard attacks.
 You can expand your total Force capacity by finding hidden objects in the maps and interacting with them using Grasp.
 Certain Talents also restore Force through specific actions like well-timed dashes.

 Paint